 Watch Ben Wides and his East Side Community High students use a TeachRock CNN Soundtracks lesson plan to trace the music of Kendrick Lamar back through several generations of African-American music that engages issues of social justice.

-We have close to 25,000 registered users and counting, in every state in the U.S. and in countries across the globe.
+We have 30,000 registered users and counting, in every state in the U.S. and in countries across the globe.
 We have lessons available for English and History classrooms, STEAM labs, art studios, and the band room.
-Our most popular lessons are accesses thousands of times a year.
+Lessons are accessed thousands of times a year.

 After only going public in 2017, Teachrock.org has already been featured in the Washington Post, The New Yorker, and Education Week.